 What is a Presbyterian?

 To be Presbyterian is to join a way of life informed by a particular rhythm: God calls us in grace and love; we respond in gratitude.
-Join Caroline Kelly and others for a 5-part video series that will introduce this basic rhythm of life to which all Presbyterians are asked to be a part.
+To further explore what it means to be Presbyterian we perodically offer the class BEING PRESBYTERIAN: FOUNDATIONS OF PRESBYTERIAN DISCIPLESHIP using videos from Theoacademy as well as group discussion.
+This 5-part video series will introduce this basic rhythm of life to which all Presbyterians are asked to be a part.
 This study is designed for anybody, whether you are seeking to become a member of the church, are a cradle Presbyterian or are just curious.
 Each video is about 10 minutes long and comes with questions designed to guide further discussion.
-Rev. Kelly offers this study once a year for those that would like to grow in their understanding of what it means to be a Presbyterian.
-Contact the church office at 301-777-3700 if you are interested in being a part of the next class that will be offered in the upcoming year.

 Lesson 1: A People of Grace: For Presbyterians the first thing we need to know is that God is a God of Grace.
 This truth affects every aspect of our life.